a1k0n/a1k0n.github.io/_posts/2015-11-09-javascript-ft2-player.md

 The main problem with zero-order hold is that it produces hard edges between samples, and so there are a lot of high pitched hisses and noise.
 As a result, I added an additional low-pass filter to each channel with a cutoff equal to half the playback sampling frequency.
-My next blog post will go into detail.

 ## Synchronized visualizations